Tanu-N-Prabhu/Python/LinkedIn/post_5_dec_17.md

 Turns out, it depended on learning how to **think clearly**.

-And that had nothing to do with Python —
-but Python made it impossible to ignore.
+And that had nothing to do with Python, but Python made it impossible to ignore.